 Rauchbocks are a great cold weather retreat

 Rotbier.
 If you like Märzen, you’ll probably like “red beer.”
 Not to be confused with the red ales of Belgium, this style originated in Nürnberg and was the first competitor to the supremely popular Weißbiers (white beers) of the day.
 Unlike the wheat beers, these were brewed exclusively with barley, something novel at the time.
+Also, unlike their wheat counterparts, they are now bottom fermented even if they would have originally been top fermented as were all beers at the time.
 As the name implies, they have a red appearance and are around 5%.
 They tend to be on the malty side since wheat beers were the beer of choice and were also low on the use of hops.
 It’s a style that is getting some momentum from the Craft Beer craze finally hitting Germany.
-In Nürnberg, try Schanzenbräu Rotbier at their retro pub to see what all the fuss is about.
+In Nürnberg, try the original of the new ones, Das Rote at Hausbrauerei Altstadthof, Schanzenbräu Rotbier at their retro pub, Bruderherz Roter Lui or Tucher Orginal Rotbier to see what all the fuss is about.
+In the countryside, check out Geyer Rotbier or Eller Rote.

 Schankbier.
 This is a style that has sadly nearly disappeared.
 Between 2.5 and 3.5% alcohol, it seems to have been replaced by the Radler, a mix of lemonade (think Sprite if American) and beer.
 I hate the latter and since I don’t drive in Germany, I don’t necessarily need a Schankbier but it’s sad it’s not an option at Biergartens for people on bikes who don’t like something sweet put into their beer.
 I saw one at the Schönram brewery in southern Bavaria.
 My driver had one and said it was really good.
 I took a sip and have to say it was very tasty for a beer under 3%.
 You probably won’t see one in Franconia but if you’re looking for something with less alcohol, you could ask.
 They’ll probably laugh at you but maybe they’ll get the idea they can make money on selling weak beer.